Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 Identify Your Brand Essence

-Once you’ve identified your keywords for your brand and brand book, it’s important to both test them, and to demonstrate their relationship with regard to your brand position to create your brand essence.
-You’ll recall from our last post that we settled on the following keywords: imagination, friend, joy, clean, charity, children, dream, chubby, bathtime, and…
+Once you’ve identified your brand and brand book keywords, it’s essential to test them and demonstrate their relationship to your brand position to create your brand essence.
+From our last post, you’ll recall that we settled on the following keywords: imagination, friend, joy, clean, charity, children, Dream, chubby, Bathtime, and squeeze.
+To explore the relationship…

 Read More about Identify Your Brand Essence